-Shortly after Amy gave birth, we noticed that Roux’s left eye appeared to be swollen.
+Shortly after he was born, we noticed Roux’s left eye appeared to be swollen.
 He was checked over by the doctors and they sent us home, reassuring us that it was probably related to the trauma of birth and was likely to settle down.
 Two weeks later, however, it was still swollen.
 We went to see our doctor and he thought it was an eye infection.
 I didn’t agree, as I knew it had been there since he was born.
 There were other signs that something was wrong.
-He wasn’t feeding properly even though the breastfeeding experts said his latch was fine.
-He was also sleeping much more than you would expect of a new-born baby, up to 20 hours a day.
+He wasn’t feeding properly even though the breastfeeding experts said he was feeding well.
+He was also sleeping much more than you would expect of a newborn baby, up to 20 hours a day.
 When he was awake, he would be very irritable.
 He was losing weight and not passing stools.

 “Shortly after arriving, we saw a nurse who asked whether Roux’s head had always been that size.
 My heart stopped and my stomach dropped.
 I knew then that my concerns about his head size weren’t ill-founded.”